lorin/resilience-engineering/README.md

 * [Exploring the Dynamics of Resilient Performance](https://pastel.archives-ouvertes.fr/pastel-00664145/document)
 * [Extemporaneous Adaptation to Evolving Complexity: A Case Study of Resilience in Healthcare] ([TWRR](https://resilienceroundup.com/issues/55))
 * [Automation, interaction, complexity, and failure: A case study]
+* [Resilience is not control: healthcare, crisis management, and ICT]

 ### Selected talks